hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 To upgrade the chart, specify the version you want to upgrade to as below.
 Please do NOT re-use the values.yaml from 1.0.0 version to upgrade to later versions.
 Always use values.yaml from corresponding release from [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver)

 ```
-# list the avaiable version of the plugin:
+# List the avaiable version of the plugin:
 helm repo update
 helm search repo hpe-csi-driver -l

-# select the target version to upgrade as below:
+# Select the target version to upgrade as below:
 helm upgrade hpe-csi hpe/hpe-csi-driver --namespace kube-system --version=x.x.x.x -f myvalues.yaml
 ```